 TED Talks short, powerful talks (18 minutes or less), devoted to spreading ideas.

-UbuWeb A resource for avant-garde material, including visual, concrete and sound poetry, film and sound art mp3 archives.
-Good source for finding perfomance recordings.
+UbuWeb Avant-garde performances, including visual, concrete and sound poetry, film and sound art mp3 archives.

 WGBH Openvault unique and historically important content produced by public television and radio.